mang0kitty/blog-1/content/post/docker-swarm.md

 docker swarm init
 ```

-This simplicity extends far beyond the initial setup, encompasing everything from creating isolated networks
+This simplicity extends far beyond the initial setup, encompassing everything from creating isolated networks
 on which your services can communicate to performing rolling updates of those services as versions change.
 If anything, this simplicity and ease of use - not to mention the ability to run an identical environment
 on your laptop with no extra work - is the primary reason one would choose Swarm over any of its competitors.